tum-esi/common-coding-conventions/README.md

 <details>
 <summary>👆 <strong><ins>Read more ...</ins></strong></summary>

-Here are some example recommendations that would be ensured by most layouters:
+Here are some example recommendations that would be ensured by most formatters:
  * aim for one statement and less than 80 characters per line
  * indent with spaces not tabs because editors do not agree on tab width
  * surround top-level function and class definitions with two or three blank lines.